arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 * if you ask about a variant
   * you must return the primary label for that variant
   * you must return all primary labels in all variant TLDs
-  * you may return all activated variants in that TLDs
+  * you may return all activated variants in that TLD
   * you may return all activated variants in all variant TLDs

 The main part of the response MUST contain the actual data of the queried domain name
 (contacts, hosts, status values, etc.)`

-TODO: check whether EPP spec says anything about the alignment of check and info.
+__TODO__: check whether EPP spec says anything about the alignment of check and info.

-For registrars not supporting variants: inquiring about a non-allocated variant should have the similar result as inquiring about a reserved name.
-If you don't have a policy, suggest a policy.

-TODO XML example of response

 # EPP &lt;transfer&gt; command

-In order to have a safeguard for variant-agnostic clients to not accidentally transfer a bundle of domains when initiating a transfer-in, the EPP &lt;transfer&gt; command is extended to include a flag "include-all-variants".
-If the flag is set to true, the server knows that the client is aware of variants and willing to include them within the requested transfer.
-In case the flag is set to false (or the extension is missing), the client is expecting to just transfer the single domain.
+If a variant-agnostic client initiates a transfer-in of a variant domain, i.e., at least two domains in a variant group have been activated, the transfer request MUST be denied using 2305 "Object status prohibits operation".

+__TODO__: xml example

+If a variant-aware client initiates a transfer-in of a variant domain, i.e., at least two domains in a variant group have been activated, the transfer request MUST include an extension specifying the Primary Domain for the indicated variant domain, including if the Primary Domain is the variant domain indicated in the transfer-in.
+If the extension is not present the transfer request MUST be denied using 2003 "Required parameter missing".

-The &lt;transfer&gt; is extended to include the full list of activated variants accross all TLDs that are transferred together with the main domain.
-This allows the gaining client to prepare those variant domains in its local database.
+The &lt;transfer&gt; is extended to include the complete group of all activated variants formed by combining all variant groups from all variant TLDs.

-It is up to the server policy to define whether a variant group can only be transferred in case the (a?) primary domain is used in the request.
+__TODO__: xml example

 # EPP &lt;create&gt; command

-The EPP &lt;create&gt; command may have three new errors, as described in the &lt;check&gt; section above.

 The EPP &lt;create&gt; command's task is to provision a new normal domain.
-The task of converting an allocatable domain into an allocated domain is instead performed using the update command.
+The task of converting an allocatable domain into an allocated domain is instead performed using the &lt;update&gt; command.

+If a variant-agnostic client initiates the creation of a domain that is a member of the variant group of any variant TLD, independent of the status of the domain in that group, the request MUST be rejected.
+The response SHOULD be the same as if the domain to be created is reserved.

+If a variant-agnostic client initiates the creation of a domain that does not exist and is not a member of any variant group, then the following actions are REQUIRED.

+* If the create is otherwise permitted and the domain could be a Primary Domain, the server MUST ensure that all eligible members of the variant group are prevented from creation or allocation until such time as the domain is expressly indicated by the client to be a Primary Domain.

+* The server MUST act on the create and respond to the client as if the domain is a new normal domain.

+If a variant-aware client initiates the creation of a domain that is a member of the variant group of any variant TLD, independent of the status of the domain in that group, the command MUST be rejected with 2002 "Command use error".

+If a variant-aware client initiates the creation of a domain that does not exist and the client intends for the domain to be the Primary Domain of a variant group, the create command MUST include an extension [[ specifying the Primary Domain of the variant group ]] asserting that the client will ensure that only the same registrant will request allocation of members of the variant group.

+If a variant-aware client initiates the creation of a domain that does not exist and the client does not include the extension [[ specifying the Primary Domain of the variant group ]] then the following actions are REQUIRED.

+* If the create is otherwise permitted and the domain could be a Primary Domain, the server MUST ensure that all eligible members of the variant group are prevented from creation or allocation until such time as the domain is expressly indicated by the client to be a Primary Domain.

+* The server MUST act on the create and respond to the client as if the domain is a new normal domain.

+The EPP &lt;create&gt; command may have five new errors, as described in the &lt;check&gt; section above.

+__TODO__: check alignment of the new error codes

 # EPP &lt;update&gt; command